(one synonym : Hydrocampe aquatilis Guérin-Méneville, 1832)

 The adult moth has brown forewings with white patches, and white hind wings with an irregular brown border.
 The moth has a wingspan of about 2 cms.

-It is found over much of the tropics, including:
+The species is found over much of the tropics, including:

 and all over Australia, including :